 Artist Statement

-My research envisions a dystopian world shaped by human-induced environmental collapse, where survival depends on a return to cultural traditions.
-Through paintings, sculptures, and wearable art, I critique overconsumption, waste colonialism, and cultural assimilation.
+My work is set in a dystopian world shaped by human-induced environmental collapse, where survival depends on a return to cultural traditions.
+Through paintings, sculptures, and wearable art, I contemplate healthcare, ecological destruction, overconsumption, waste colonialism, and cultural assimilation.
 This intersection of culture, environment, and consumption is influenced by my experience in environmental testing, where I analyzed aqueous and solid samples for contamination.
-Waste, as an overlooked residue of society’s intake, became central to my practice, merging with craft-adjacent techniques such as dyed wood, woodworking joinery, Thai mural painting, fused single-use plastic films, Joomchi papermaking, wastewater, and Thai food ingredients.
-These materials accumulate into culturally inclined yet detached forms, evoking physical and spiritual preservation as I reflect on my experience as a second-generation Thai American.
+Waste, as an overlooked residue of society’s intake, became central to my practice, merging with craft-adjacent techniques.
+These materials accumulate into culturally inclined yet detached forms, evoking physical and spiritual preservation as I connect myself beyond the confines of the material world.